SLS 3D Printing Services

 Internal channels, lattice structures, and interlocking assemblies that can't be made with other processes.

-End-Use Production Parts
+Prototyping & Production Parts

-Production components with injection-molded-like properties.
+Functional prototypes and production components with injection-molded-like properties.
 No tooling costs for low-to-medium volumes.

 Living Hinges & Snap-Fits